Nothing Is Ever Too Personal

 Lucinda Williams talks to Chris Familton about challenging songwriting, freedom as an artist, and taking advantage of being on a roll.

 Since her mother’s death in 2004, Lucinda Williams has found herself constantly writing and producing music at a much faster rate than ever before.
-As such, 2014’s Down Where The Spirit Meets The Bone was a double album but as Lucinda reveals, much of her next album* was also recorded at the same sessions.
+As such, 2014’s Down Where The Spirit Meets The Bone was a double album but as Lucinda reveals, much of her next album, The Ghosts Of Highway 20, was also recorded at the same sessions.

 “We got on a roll and went in the studio, a small independently owned studio a comfortable distance form where we live.
 It was such a comfortable situation and we could come and go between touring, over a few months.
 We had such a good time and we had great musicians in there.
 We also cut some covers so it wasn’t all my songs.
 For instance on one occasion Lou Reed had just died the previous day and I’d always love Pale Blue Eyes so we just cut it.
 There was a lot of spontaneity that was really cool.
 We cut like 40 tracks so we’ll have to sit down and decide what we want to put on the album,” ponders Williams.

 “My mother had just died and I wanted all those songs to come out at the same time but they didn’t want to do that for business reasons.”

 Much of that flexibility and the creative control of her music comes from Williams and her husband/manager Tom Overby establishing their own record label Highway 20 Records.
 It was established initially to release Williams’ own music, but she hopes they can also sign other artists to the imprint.